Enlisting a second pair of eyes

 Getting sloppy with copy

-And now, when I write training modules or post to my blog, I don't have the luxury of a second pair of eyes to check what I have written.
+And now, when I write I don’t have the luxury of a second pair of eyes to check what I have written.

 I invited a number of colleagues to share how they deal with the issue.
 The contributions were so good that I thought it worth including them in a short training module for this site because they may be useful for a wider audience.